nuresabri/Project1CS325/README.md

-# Review Sentiment Analyzer with Ollama
+# Review Opinion Analyzer with Ollama

 This project is designed to analyze user reviews for products and generate sentiment analysis results using the Phi3.5 model from Ollama.
 The reviews are scraped from an eCommerce website as part of a previous web scraping project (Project 2).
 This project processes those reviews, assigns sentiment labels (positive, neutral, negative), and generates a bar graph visualizing the sentiment distribution.